aamedina/om-cljs/README.md

 2. cd project-name
 3. (in shell one) lein repl :headless
 ... (alternatively, you can cider-jack-in) ...
-4. (in shell two) lein figwheel
+4. type `(go)` when you have a REPL prompt in the user namespace
-5. Connect to the REPL and run browser-repl if you want a bREPL.
+5. Connect to the REPL and run `cljs-repl` if you want a bREPL.
 6. Have fun!

 ## License

-Copyright © 2015 Adrian Medina
+Copyright © 2016 Adrian Medina

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.